 3. Consult your physician

-When in doubt, consult your physician, especially if you have an existing medical condition.
+Most importantly, always consult your physician, especially if you have an existing medical condition.

 Since the market for CBD is unregulated, it can be difficult to know what you’re getting.
 A 2015 study by the F.D.A. revealed that many CBD-labeled products actually contained very little CBD.
 A 2017 article in JAMA reported that, in a study of 84 products sold online, 26% contained less CBD than advertised and 43% contained more.
 A 2017 study by the American Medical Association of 84 CBD products purchased online, found that almost 70% were mislabeled with respect to the amount of CBD.